remidinishanth/scala_learnings/README.md

 To introduce a definition evaluated only when it is used, we use the keyword `def`:
 * `def` introduces a definition where the right hand side is evaluated on each use

+Recursive functions in scala
+* the return type can be omitted in non-recursive functions but it is required by the compiler for recursive functions

 Download slides from https://github.com/igorfyago/Coursera-Spec-Scala-Funtional-Programming-EPFL

 Cheat sheet: https://www.coursera.org/learn/scala-functional-programming/supplement/Sauv3/cheat-sheet